ehynds/jquery-meta-dialog/README.md

 Examples @ [http://www.erichynds.com/examples/jquery-meta-dialog/](http://www.erichynds.com/examples/jquery-meta-dialog/)

-This plugin allows you to open a jQuery UI dialog window on the fly using anchor links.
-The dialog options can be set using metadata, and the URI in the anchor's
-HREF attribute will automatically load into the dialog.
+This plugin is a very simple UI dialog framework that allows you to open jQuery UI dialog window on the fly using standard anchor links.
+The dialog options can be set using metadata, and the URI in the anchor's HREF attribute will automatically load into the dialog (via $.fn.load()).
 Options set when the plugin is initialized (see step 1) will be used if not overwritten in the links metadata.
 Also supports nested dialogs, with the option to reload the parent dialog when the child is closed.

-Requires jQuery UI and the metadata plugin @ [http://plugins.jquery.com/project/metadata](http://plugins.jquery.com/project/metadata)
+Requires jQuery UI Dialog and the metadata plugin @ [http://plugins.jquery.com/project/metadata](http://plugins.jquery.com/project/metadata)

 #### Step 1: bind the plugin

-Bind the metadialog plugin to all anchor links with the 'dialog' class.
-Set whatever default dialog options you want, and specify that the plugin can find the metadata in the 'class'.
+In this example I bind the metadialog plugin to all anchor links with the 'dialog' class.
+Default dialog options are set, and I specify that the metadata is located in the 'class' attribute of each link.

 	$("a.dialog").metadialog({
 		modal: true,